gustafl/ExcelLibrary/README.md

 * No dependencies except .NET Framework 4.5.
 Easy to include in other solutions.
 * Built and extendable with LINQ.
 Most collections in the library (e.g. `Workbook.Sheets` or `Row.Cells`) is of type `IEnumerable<T>`, which  allows you to use LINQ queries to find exactly what you need.
 * Respects the visibility of sheets, rows and columns.
 Set the `IncludeHidden` option to `true`to return hidden objects.
+* Well-tested.
+The library is being developed using principles of Test-driven development (TDD).
+A large set of unit tests verifies that new bugs are not introduced on code changes.
 * Well-documented.
 A software library is only as useful as its documentation.

 ## Limitations